-Full-time freshmen entering fall 2013 and showing parental adjusted gross income (AGI on the 2012 custodial parents' federal tax return) being equal to or less than \$75,000 will be reviewed for Tulane's No Loan Assistance (NOLA) if the aid applications (including both the FAFSA and PROFILE) are submitted to be processed by February 15, 2013 (use estimated tax figures if actual figures are not yet available; however, aid may change if actual figures vary from the estimates).
-The NOLA scholarship will be added if gift aid plus Tulane's Institutional Methodology Expected Family Contribution (IM EFC) does not total at least the tuition, fees and transportation components of the student's standard Cost of Attendance, in an amount to make up the difference.
+Full-time freshmen entering fall 2021 and showing parental adjusted gross income (AGI on the 2019 custodial parents' federal tax return) being equal to or less than \$75,000 will be reviewed for Tulane's No Loan Assistance (NOLA) if the aid applications (including both the FAFSA and PROFILE) are submitted to be processed by February 15, 2021.
+The NOLA scholarship will be added if gift aid\ plus Tulane's Institutional Methodology Expected Family Contribution (IM EFC)\\ does not total at least the tuition, fees, books, and transportation components of the student's standard Cost of Attendance, in an amount to make up the difference.

-Please note that NOLA is awarded based on information on hand and will be reduced if additional information for the student's financial aid file results in an IM EFC increase, and/or non-NOLA gift aid is added or increased or is found to be higher than was included in earlier evaluations, and/or 2012 IRS tax transcript AGI for custodial parents becomes larger than \$75,000.
+Please note that NOLA is awarded based on information on hand and will be reduced if additional information for the student's financial aid file results in an IM EFC increase, and/or non-NOLA gift aid is added or increased or is found to be higher than was included in earlier evaluations, and/or 2018 IRS tax transcript AGI for custodial parents becomes larger than \$75,000.

-Gift aid includes, but is not limited to any scholarship received from Tulane or ROTC or other sources, tuition wavier, tuition exchange and/or any discount to full-time tuition or rebate of tuition; however, for the purposes of NOLA, Tulane will exclude Louisiana GO Grant and Louisiana TOPS from the gift aid total.
+\Gift aid includes, but is not limited to any scholarship received from Tulane or ROTC or other sources, tuition wavier, tuition exchange and/or any discount to full-time tuition or rebate of tuition; however, for the purposes of NOLA, Tulane will exclude Louisiana GO Grant and Louisiana TOPS from the gift aid total.

-IM EFC varies according to a myriad of factors (i.e., earnings, assets, non-custodial parent contribution, number in family, children in college, state of permanent residence, age of parents, etc.), and therefore families with identical adjusted gross incomes will rarely have identical IM EFC's.
+\\IM EFC varies according to a myriad of factors (i.e., earnings, assets, non-custodial parent contribution, number in family, children in college, state of permanent residence, age of parents, etc.), and therefore families with identical adjusted gross incomes will rarely have identical IM EFC's.
 The Expected Family Contribution is not an evaluation of current disposable income, but rather reflects an analysis of what the family should have available to contribute towards the student's upcoming annual educational costs.

 NOLA recipients will be reviewed for continuation of NOLA eligibility for subsequent academic years provided the student applies for financial aid on or before the April 15 preceding each academic year, maintains at least a 2.300 cumulative grade point average, and maintains full-time (at least 12 hours each fall or spring semester) undergraduate enrollment.
-Exception: graduating seniors in a final semester of a program may receive NOLA scholarship funds if enrolled less than fulltime, although the NOLA award will be adjusted to reflect actual tuition and fee charges.
+Exception: graduating seniors in a final semester of a program may receive NOLA scholarship funds if enrolled less than full-time, although the NOLA award will be adjusted to reflect actual tuition and fee charges.
 Exception: A student who is otherwise eligible to receive Tulane need-based scholarship, including NOLA, may be awarded a conditional semester of scholarship under limited circumstances; see "Conditional Year" discussion within the Tulane Scholarship section for more details.